Skip to main content

 Bacterial meningitis can be prevented by not sharing food, drinks, utensils, toothbrushes, or cigarettes.
 A vaccine is available that can prevent certain types of meningitis caused by meningococcal bacteria.
 This vaccine is recommended by some groups for college students, particularly freshmen living in dorms or residence halls.
 The vaccine is safe and effective (85%-90%).
 It can cause mild side effects, such as redness and pain at the injection site lasting up to two days.
 Immunity develops within 7 to 10 days after the vaccine is given and lasts for up to 5 years.
 For additional information, contact your school nurse, family doctor, or the staff at your local or regional health department.

-Visit the Texas Health and Human Services web page (Opens in new window) for Diseases & Conditions for information, including data and resources to help keep texans safe, healthy, and informed.
+Visit the Texas Health and Human Services web page (Opens in new window) for Diseases & Conditions for information, including data and resources to help keep Texans safe, healthy, and informed.

 Head Lice